Provence Pilgrimage

 Minimum Age

 You must be 18 to travel unaccompanied with Ethos Journeys.
-For minors traveling with a guardian over 21 years old, the minimum age is 12.
+For minors traveling with a guardian over 21, the minimum age is 12.

 Disclaimer